d2s/Documentation/_posts/2018-04-10-UserConfiguration.md

 - path RsyncOSX
 - path RsyncOSXsched

 If both apps are installed in `/Applications` there is no need for setting paths.
+Automatic execution of local configurations enables the menu app to automatically execute synchronize operations when local volumes are mounted.

 ## Logging